syncfusion-content/windowsforms-docs/WindowsForms/Diagram/Getting-Started.md

 To create a Diagram control using code:

 1. Create a new Windows Forms application.
-2. Add the following basic dependent Syncfusion assemblies to the project:
+2. Add the following basic dependent Syncfusion® assemblies to the project:
    * Syncfusion.Core.dll
    * Syncfusion.Diagram.Base.dll
    * Syncfusion.Diagram.Windows.dll